open-telemetry/opentelemetry.io/content/en/docs/languages/erlang/getting-started.md

 end
 ```

-The last three also need to be setup when your application starts:
+The last two also need to be setup when your application starts:

 ```elixir
 # application.ex